 Take a look at your credit report and FICO score.
 They will impact your overall loan costs.
 Once you get your free annual credit report, comb through it for any errors or unresolved issues and contact the appropriate credit-reporting bureau - Experian, Equifax and TransUnion - to ensure they are corrected.
 You can obtain your credit report from each of these bureaus by visiting AnnualCreditReport.com.

-Your SunTrust Mortgage loan officer can help you determine the loan amount you might qualify for through a pre-qualification process.
-Being pre-qualified before searching for a home is very useful because it helps you look for homes within your price range.
-Real estate agents also appreciate buyers who submit offers on homes with a pre-qualification letter.
-You can access our pre-qualification form to get started.
+Your SunTrust Mortgage loan officer can help you determine the loan amount you might qualify for through a pre-approval1 process.
+Being pre-approved before searching for a home is very useful because it helps you look for homes within your price range.
+Real estate agents also appreciate buyers who submit offers on homes with a pre-approval letter.
+You can access our pre-approval form to get started.

 5. Prepare a budget